JackieGH/cse15l-lab-reports/servers-and-bugs.md

 </td>
 </tr>
 </table>

+The problem with the original code was that while it started off correctly reversing elements in the array, after the halfway point it displayed a non-reversed order.
+This behavior resulted from how the array was completely iterated through so the assignments started getting mixed up.
+For instance, in an array of
+        {1,2,3,4,5}
+the resultant array becomes
+        {5,4,3,4,5}

 ### Part 3 ###
 In Week 2, deciphering the parts of a URL was an insightful discovery that made building a server less daunting.
 I had tested HTML, CSS, and JavaScript code on a temporary server before for another class -- COGS 3.
 However, the way I launched a temporary server was through VSCODE's `Publish` option, so I never really knew how this happened without the editor.
 I also bought a domain about a year ago, but never made anything on it.
 So it's more of a parked domain.
 Now, I feel hopeful about actually being able to develop some content because I'm more knowledgeable about how webpages are working.
 I'm especially interested in how I can generate simple interactive changes that a user can see just from the updates we made to our server in Lab 2.